MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

         - OR, Nuget?
     - (TBD) Info on supported platforms, system requirements?
 5. Ensure "Developer Mode" is enabled on your workstation:
-    - Click the Windows icon in the lower left
+    - Click the Windows icon in the lower left.
-    - Type "Use developer features" and press the "Enter" key
+    - Type "Use developer features" and press the "Enter" key, when you see the **Use Developer Features** item show.
     - On the **Settings** dialog, **For developers** tab, under "Use developer features", select the **Developer mode** option.
     - Close the **Settings** dialog.